yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/driveitem-put-content.md

 To upload large files see [Upload large files with an upload session](driveitem-createuploadsession.md).

+You can also upload a new file to a Shared With Me folder.
+A Shared With Me folder is a folder that lives in someone else's drive, but they have granted you with *Can edit* access to it.
+Depending on the UI it can show up as **Shared with you**, **Shared with me** or **Shared**.
+For more details see [Shared with me folders](https://support.microsoft.com/en-us/office/see-files-shared-with-you-in-onedrive-2c14e8e6-4e52-4c61-9778-7155d33534a1#ID0EAACAAA=OneDrive_for_work_or_school).

 ## Permissions

 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).